-You advise that Cubeware is not a County vendor nor is it seeking to be a County vendor.
-Your work with Cubeware would occur outside of your County hours and will not conflict with any potential on-call hours required for your County employment.
+You advise that you are not a County vendor nor are you seeking to be a County vendor.
+You are also not seeking to work for a County vendor.
+You will conduct your outside employment outside of your County hours and will not conflict with any potential on-call hours required for your County employment.
 You further advise that your work would not require the use of any equipment or resources which you use in your County employment nor would you work with the same clients.

-Issue: Whether any prohibited conflicts of interest may exist between your employment as a Senior Systems Analyst Programmer for ITD and your prospective outside employment for your privately-owned company, Cubeware.
+Issue: Whether any prohibited conflicts of interest exist between your employment as a Systems Administrator 1 for ITD and your prospective outside employment.